vineeth-yasa/f1-race-insights-de-project/README.md

 # Formula 1 Season Analysis Data Pipeline Project 🚦🏎️
 This project demonstrates a data pipeline designed to process and analyze Formula 1 race results data using a combination of modern data engineering tools and cloud services.
-The pipeline ingests raw data from the ergast API, processes and stores it in AWS S3, and enables querying and visualization with Athena and QuickSight.
+The pipeline orchestracted using Apache Airflow ingests raw data from the ergast API , processes and stores it in AWS S3, and enables querying and visualization with Athena and QuickSight.

 # Features 🚀
 ### 1. Data Ingestion: